gyenoch/AWS_Web_Application/README.md

 - AWS DynamoDB to store our math result
 - AWS API Gateway to trigger the lambda function and return request
 - AWS IAM to give permission to our lambda function to write to the database

+📈 **Outcome:**
+Deploy a user friendly web application

+## Getting Started
+To get started with this project, refer to our [comprehensive guide](https://medium.com/@www.gyenoch/aws-project-architect-and-build-an-end-to-end-aws-web-application-from-scratch-2b0aef2053d9) that walks you through setting up all the AWS Infrastructure and more.

 ## Contributing
 We welcome contributions!
 If you have ideas for enhancements or find any issues, please open a pull request or file an issue.